argoproj/argo-events/docs/controllers.md

 <b>`namespace`</b>: If you don't provide namespace, controller will watch all namespaces for gateway resource.

-<b>`instance-id`</b>: it is used to map a gateway or sensor to a controller.
+<b>`instanceID`</b>: it is used to map a gateway or sensor to a controller.
-e.g. when you create a gateway with label `gateways.argoproj.io/gateway-controller-instanceid: argo-events`, a controller with label `argo-events` will process that gateway. `instance-id` for controller are managed using [controller-configmap](https://raw.githubusercontent.com/argoproj/argo-events/master/hack/k8s/manifests/gateway-controller-configmap.yaml).
+e.g. when you create a gateway with label `gateways.argoproj.io/gateway-controller-instanceid: argo-events`, a controller with label `argo-events` will process that gateway. `instanceID` for controller are managed using [controller-configmap](https://raw.githubusercontent.com/argoproj/argo-events/master/hack/k8s/manifests/gateway-controller-configmap.yaml).
-Basically `instance-id` is used to horizontally scale controllers, so you won't end up overwhelming a controller with large number of gateways or sensors.
-Also keep in mind that `instance-id` has nothing to do with namespace where you are deploying controllers and gateways/sensors.
+Basically `instanceID` is used to horizontally scale controllers, so you won't end up overwhelming a controller with large number of gateways or sensors.
+Also keep in mind that `instanceID` has nothing to do with namespace where you are deploying controllers and gateways/sensors.